|Nutritional Guidelines (per serving)|

 Whisk together all of the ingredients in a small saucepan until smoothly combined.
 The mixture will be quite liquid at this stage.
 Bring it to a boil over medium-high heat.
 Boil for 7 to 8 minutes, stirring occasionally.

 Remove the saucepan from the heat and let the mustard cool for 5 minutes.
 The mustard will thicken slightly during this time, but don't be concerned if it isn't as thick yet as you want the final product to be.
 Don't be tempted to add more mustard powder to thicken it up: the mustard will continue to thicken over the next 24 hours or even a couple of days.

 Transfer the mustard to the sterilized glass jar(s).
 Securely fasten the lid(s).
 Let cool to room temperature before storing the mustard in the refrigerator.

-Homemade yellow mustard will keep in the refrigerator for up to 1 year.
-If you want to store it at room temperature until the jar is opened (handy if you're giving it as a gift), leave 1/4-inch headspace when you fill the jar.
+- Homemade yellow mustard will keep in the refrigerator for up to 1 year.
+If you want to store it at room temperature until the jar is opened (handy if you're giving it as a gift), leave a 1/4-inch headspace when you fill the jar.
 Process it in a boiling water bath for 5 minutes to seal the jar.

 - Make sure you are using ground yellow mustard seeds for this recipe.
 Black mustard seeds would yield way too strong a bite for this classic mild mustard.
 Fortunately, most commercially available ground mustard powder is made from yellow mustard seeds.